 1. Job Description compilation for Marketing Positions

-The Marketing Department is responsible for boosting company revenue by determining the demand for its products and service, creating awareness, and influencing the buying decisions by planning, directing and executing the overall marketing strategy.
-These professionals are found in large organizations, Fortune 500, global conglomerates or small and medium-sized enterprises.
+The Marketing Department is responsible for boosting company revenue by determining the demand for its products and service, creating awareness, and influencing buying decisions by planning, directing, and executing the overall marketing strategy.
+These professionals are found in large organizations, Fortune 500, global conglomerates, or small and medium-sized enterprises.

 If you are a rookie but have completed previous marketing internships, place those details on the first page of your resume.
 Should you have gained relevant marketing experience informally whilst on a volunteering gig, list those undertakings too.
 The key distinguisher regarding what duties to add is relevance to the job advertised.